House as leaky vessel

-Tillinghast marsh, Rhode Island, 2024
+Tillinghast marsh, RI, 2024

 Hand painted and dye sublimated prints on reclaimed curtains, aluminum 10x10’ frame

 A house-like structure made of barely-there fabric screens, this installation makes visible ways in which human domestic space is nested within larger ecologic and planetary systems.
-The fabric is composed of alternating blank and painted panels constructed from used fabric curtains.
-In their original context curtains keep the world out, but here they serve as a permeable boundary letting light, wind and the larger landscape into the space.
+The fabric is composed of alternating blank and painted panels constructed from used curtains.
+In their original setting curtains kept the world out, but here they serve as a permeable boundary letting light, wind and the larger landscape into the space.
 House in this context is related to the word ecology, derived from the Greek oikos (eco-) meaning home or dwelling place.

 Water Television